tobberacing/ButtonKit/README.md

 An easy to use collection of buttons for both designers and iOS developers.
 As a designer you get a Sketch document with symbols for the most common button variations.
 As a developer you get a toolkit written in Swift that supports the most common modern UI patterns.
 Since both designers and developers gets editable versions (symbols and code), you can view this kit as a starting point for further development through your own extensions, should you want to.

+# Quick-start guide

+## For Designers

+- Download the Sketch file
+- Add buttons as symbols to your Sketch documents

+## For Developers

+- Add the Swift Package dependency through Xcode from `https://github.com/tobberacing/ButtonsKit.git`
+- Use the `Button` class either through IB or programmatically

 # Designers